George MacDonald

-George MacDonald (10 December 1824 – 18 September 1905) was a Scottish author, poet and Christian Congregational minister.
+George MacDonald (10 December 1824 – 18 September 1905) was a Scottish author, poet and Congregational minister.
 He became a pioneering figure in the field of modern fantasy literature and the mentor of fellow-writer Lewis Carroll.
 In addition to his fairy tales, MacDonald wrote several works of Christian theology, including several collections of sermons.

 Early life

 George MacDonald was born on 10 December 1824 in Huntly, Aberdeenshire, Scotland, to George MacDonald, manufacturer, and Helen MacKay.
 His father, a farmer, was descended from the Clan MacDonald of Glen Coe and a direct descendant of one of the families that suffered in the massacre of 1692.

 MacDonald grew up in an unusually literate environment: one of his maternal uncles, Mackintosh MacKay, was a notable Celtic scholar, editor of the Gaelic Highland Dictionary and collector of fairy tales and Celtic oral poetry.
 His paternal grandfather had supported the publication of an edition of James Macpherson's Ossian, the controversial epic poem based on the Fenian Cycle of Celtic Mythology and which contributed to the starting of European Romanticism.
 MacDonald's step-uncle was a Shakespeare scholar, and his paternal cousin another Celtic academic.
-Both his parents were readers, his father harbouring predilections for Isaac Newton, Robert Burns, William Cowper, Chalmers, Samuel Taylor Coleridge, and Charles Darwin, to quote a few, while his mother had received a classical education which included multiple languages.
+Both his parents were readers, his father favoured scientists and novellists, while his mother had received a classical education which included multiple languages.

-An account cited how the young George suffered lapses in health in his early years and was subject to problems with his lungs such as asthma, bronchitis and even a bout of tuberculosis.
+MacDonald suffered lapses in health in his early years and was subject to problems with his lungs such as asthma, bronchitis and even a bout of tuberculosis.
 This last illness was considered a family disease and two of MacDonald's brothers, his mother, and later three of his own children died from the illness.
 Even in his adult life, he was constantly traveling in search of purer air for his lungs.

 MacDonald grew up in the Congregational Church, with an atmosphere of Calvinism.
 However, his family was atypical, with his paternal grandfather a Catholic-born, fiddle-playing, Presbyterian elder; his paternal grandmother an Independent church rebel; his mother was a sister to the Gaelic-speaking radical who became moderator of the Free Church, while his step-mother, to whom he was also very close, was the daughter of a priest of the Scottish Episcopal Church.

-MacDonald graduated from the King's College, Aberdeen in 1845 with a degree in chemistry and physics.
+MacDonald graduated from the King's College, Aberdeen, in 1845 with a degree in chemistry and physics.
 He spent the next several years struggling with matters of faith and deciding what to do with his life.
 His son, biographer Greville MacDonald, stated that his father could have pursued a career in the medical field but he speculated that lack of money put an end to this prospect.
 It was only in 1848 that MacDonald began theological training at Highbury College for the Congregational ministry.